kach/memo/README.md

 <details><summary>VS Code underlines all my memo code in red.
 It's a bloodbath out there!</summary>

 If you write `# type: ignore` at the top of your file (even before the imports), then VS Code will suppress the red lines.
+If you use Ruff, additionally add `# ruff: noqa`.
 </details>

 <details><summary>Some of my output array's dimensions are unexpectedly of size 1.</summary>